Best Greenstone Jewellery Designs Showcasing Maori Symbols And Meanings

 Insight and understanding come from Tiki designs, helping people make clear choices.
 Careful thinking and reflection before action improve decision-making.
 Daily life benefits from the wisdom these carvings provide.

-- Offers guidance for smart choices
+- Offering guidance for smart and intentional choices

-- Encourages reflection before acting
+- Encouraging reflection before acting on impulses

-- Supports clear thinking in daily life
+- Supporting clear thinking throughout daily life

-- Shares lessons from cultural heritage
+- Sharing vital lessons from cultural heritage

 Connection to Ancestors

-- Celebrates ancestors and family heritage
+- Celebrating ancestors and distinct family heritage

-- Preserves cultural stories and teachings
+- Preserving cultural stories and ancestral teachings

-- Builds respect for past generations
+- Building respect for the legacy of past generations

 Mindfulness in Life

-- Encourages intentional and thoughtful actions
+- Encouraging intentional and thoughtful daily action.

-- Promotes awareness in everyday life
+- Promoting awareness in everyday life and interactions

-- Supports mental clarity and balance
+- Supporting mental clarity and emotional balance

 6. Manaia Design Meaning For Spiritual Protection